General rules.

 SEX OUTFITS are your sex life savers!

-When things get started, you don’t want to be fumbling looking for your cock or vag HUDs and outfits and alpha layer HUDs in your inventory while hovering in the air in a weird half-sitting pose because your Animation Overrides are still on.
-Therefore, have an outfit saved for “Sex ready” and perhaps name it #Sex Ready, so you’ll find it in a heartbeat at the top of your Outfits Inventory.
-In it, store your avatar naked (or in whatever you wear for these things), with all the HUDs (control panels) you need to make a fast transition from clothed to nude: your cock hud, and your mesh avatar alpha cutter, so you can fast “show all” skin parts.
+When things get heated, you don’t want to be fumbling looking for your cock or vag HUDs and outfits and alpha layer HUDs in your inventory while hovering in the air in a weird half-sitting pose because your Animation Overrides are still on.
+Therefore, have an outfit saved as “Sex ready” and perhaps name it #Sex Ready, so you’ll find it in a heartbeat at the top of your Outfits Inventory.
+In it, store your avatar naked (or in whatever you wear for these things), with all the HUDs (control panels) you need to make a fast transition from clothed to nude: your genital HUD, and your mesh avatar alpha cutter, so you can fast “show all” skin parts.
 Take some time to make your avatar ready for action, and save the whole thing as an outfit.

 Practice switching to nude fast.
 You know why. 😉